-Medicare and Medigap work together smoothly to pay for you medical bills.
-When it comes to paying your medical bills, this is done automatically and usually without any input from you; that’s how Medigap policies work.
+Medicare and Medigap work together smoothly to pay for your medical bills.
+It’s done automatically and usually without any input from you; that’s how Medigap policies work.
 That ease-of-use is a big appeal of owning a Medigap policy.

 Medigap Fills in the Gaps

 After that, Medicare uses a system called “crossover” to electronically notify your Medigap insurance company that they have to pay the part of the remainder (the gaps) that your Medigap policy covers.
 All you have to remember is this: always show your Medigap policy identification card, along with your Medicare card, to your medical providers.
 The rest is done automatically for you.